SilverPost/GameCenter/README.md

 Copy and paste these files as below and click or tap the play button at the top of the screen.

 - Put index.html in "HTML(HTML)".
-- Put style.css into "STYLE(CSS)".
+- Put style.css in "STYLE(CSS)".
-- Put main.js into "SCRIPT(JAVASCRIPT)".
+- Put main.js in "SCRIPT(JAVASCRIPT)".
 - There is no need to insert image(s) and sound(s).

 [Phina.js]: http://phinajs.com/